BretscherHochstrasser/CleanMe/README.md

 To run all unit tests run `gradlew app:testDebugUnitTest`.
 This will run all tests from **app/src/test** and **app/src/testShared**.

-To run connected tests on a device or emulator run `gralew app:connectedAndroidTest`.
+To run connected tests on a device or emulator run `gradlew app:connectedAndroidTest`.
 This will run all tests from **app/src/androidTest** and **app/src/testShared** on a emulator or device.

 ### Release build
 Building for release requires a correctly configured signing configuration.
 This requires the following gradle properties to be set: